Safety on Kilimanjaro

 Emergency procedure on Kilimanjaro

-In the event of a rescue or an emergency, the guides will contact local manager Castro Capelo in Moshi by mobile telephone and also the nearest Ranger station.
+In the event of a rescue or an emergency which does not need a helicopter, the guides will contact local manager Castro Capelo in Moshi by mobile phone and also the nearest Ranger station.
 All three parties will then co-ordinate a rescue involving an assisted descent down the nearest path with porters, or a vehicle brought up to the Shira plateau.
-Serious accidents may involve the use of a stretcher.
-On Kilimanjaro, there is a specially designed stretcher which has a bicycle wheel attached to the bottom to assist with a steady and quick descent.
+On Kilimanjaro, there is also a specially designed stretcher which has a bicycle wheel attached to the bottom to assist with a steady and quick descent.

 The summit of Kilimanjaro is a rewarding experience, however take note that the journey is hard and you should listen to your body.

 Castro will then meet the injured party at the park gate and arrange immediate transport depending on the person's injury/condition to either the hotel or the hospital.
-We use the best hospital in town (KCMC - Kilimanjaro Catholic Medical Centre).
 Castro will also call the UK office and together we will ensure that the next of kin is notified and ensure that the insurance company is contacted as soon as possible so that a case number can be applied and the situation monitored by the Emergency Assistance Team.

 Rescue vehicles and Ranger assistance on Mount Kilimanjaro are covered in the park rescue fee which we pay on your behalf.
 Our vehicles are on hand for any assistance, and hospital bills can be paid in cash or with a credit card.

-We carry a fully stocked mountain first aid kits on every trip up the mountain, though it is useful if you bring your own selection of commonly used items like headache tablets.
+We carry a fully stocked mountain first aid kit on every trip up the mountain, plus a small oxygen bottle with regulator and mask, though it is useful if you bring your own selection of commonly used items like headache tablets.
 Inside the first aid kit is a comprehensive booklet on how to deal with most situations.

 Knowing when to go down and relying on the guides